What Is Rust Generic?

-3. Performance: Generics are implemented using monomorphization, which replaces generic types with specific ones at compile time, resulting in zero runtime overhead.
+- Performance: Generics are implemented using monomorphization, which replaces generics with actual types when compiling (zero runtime cost).

-Generics in functions allow you to write a single function that works with multiple data types.
+Generics in functions allow you to create one function that works with many types instead of writing a new one for each type.

 Syntax: